HonkingGoose/git-gosling/docs/advanced_git_configuration.md

 ## `git pull` rebase/merge strategy

-Git 2.27 and newer will complain at you, every pull, until you set the `pull.rebase` variable.
+Git 2.27 and newer will complain at you, every time you pull, until you set the `pull.rebase` variable.
+Set the `pull.rebase` variable to tell Git what merge strategy to use: merge or rebase.

 ### Use merge strategy when pulling